Basel-Alhajeri-MBH/Math.iadd/README.md

 # Math.iadd
-> `Math.iadd`: is just a method returns the result of the C-like 32-bit addion of the two parameters see [`Math.imul`](https://wiki.developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/imul) for multiplication.
+> `Math.iadd`: is just a method returns the result of the C-like 32-bit addtion of the two parameters see [`Math.imul`](https://wiki.developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/imul) for multiplication.
 ## e.g.
 #### By `Math.iadd` method
 \> `Math.iadd(0xFFFFFFFF, 1); // 0`